umairadhlee786/Two-Site-Offfice-Network-/README.md

 # Two-Site-Offfice-Network
 A Cisco Packet tracer simulation of a two-site office network

-This project demonstrates the design and implementation of a secure and scalable enterprise network connecting a Branch office and Headquarters (HQ) using Cisco networking technologies.
+This project implements a secure and scalable network connecting a Branch and Headquarters (HQ) environment using Cisco Packet Tracer.

 Overview
-The network supports VLAN segmentation, inter-VLAN routing, dynamic routing with OSPFv2, Internet connectivity via static routing, DHCP (server and relay), NAT (static and PAT), wireless LAN (WLAN), and access control through ACLs.
-The design uses VLSM-based IP addressing across 192.168.0.0/24 (Branch) and 172.10.0.0/24 (HQ) to efficiently allocate address space.

-Key Features
-VLANs and Inter-VLAN Routing
-VLAN 10 (students), VLAN 20 (staff), and VLAN 99 (management) are configured.
-Inter-VLAN routing is implemented using a router-on-a-stick approach.

-Routing
-OSPFv2 is configured across all routers in Area 0 with proper router ID assignment and default route propagation.
-Static routing is used at the network edge to enable Internet access.

-NAT
-Static NAT is configured to allow external access to an internal host.
-Dynamic PAT (overload) is implemented to enable multiple internal users to share a public IP for Internet access.

-DHCP
-A centralized DHCP server is configured at HQ, with DHCP relay enabled on branch networks to ensure automatic IP address assignment across VLANs.
+The network is designed to support segmented LANs, dynamic routing, secure Internet access, and centralized services.
+It uses VLSM-based addressing across separate Branch and HQ networks.

+Core Components

+  VLANs with inter-VLAN routing (router-on-a-stick)

+OSPFv2 (Area 0) for dynamic routing across all routers

+Static routing for Internet connectivity

+NAT (Static and PAT) for internal-to-external communication

+Centralized DHCP with relay for multi-network support

-WLAN
+Secure WLAN with WPA2 encryption
-A wireless network is configured with SSID “LANE” using WPA2-AES security.
-Wireless clients receive IP addresses dynamically and have full network and Internet connectivity.

-Security (ACLs)
-Access Control Lists are used to restrict unauthorized remote access and control traffic flow between internal networks.

-Validation and Testing
-Full end-to-end connectivity was successfully verified across all VLANs, LANs, and WLAN clients.
-Internet access was confirmed, external access to the internal server via static NAT was validated, OSPF routing was stable, and all ACL policies were enforced as required.

-Troubleshooting
-During implementation, several issues were identified and resolved, including OSPF neighbor state problems, NAT misconfigurations, missing DHCP relay settings, VLAN mismatches, and wireless connectivity issues.
+ACLs for traffic filtering and access control

+Key Outcomes

+Full end-to-end connectivity across Branch, HQ, and WLAN

+Internet access for all internal networks

+External access to internal server via static NAT

+Stable routing and enforced security policies

 Repository Contents

-The repository includes the Cisco Packet Tracer (.pkt) file containing the complete network configuration and a high level topology diagram.
+Cisco Packet Tracer (.pkt) file with full network configuration

-Learning Outcomes
-This project demonstrates practical skills in enterprise network design, routing and switching, network security, and troubleshooting.
-It reflects the ability to build and validate a fully functional, secure, and scalable network solution.
+Project report (PDF) with detailed design and implementation